Welcome to the Office of Learning Resources!

 What happens during my session?
 What should I bring?

-We invite you to download any of the worksheets below to help you with your academic planning.
+Download any of the flyers below to help you with your academic planning.

 - Weekly Planner [doc]

 - Taking Stock of Your Time Worksheet [doc]

 - Reading Strategies for Textbooks [doc]

 Friday, January 31, 12:30-1:10 pm, Upper Tarble